-The Best Heated Mattress Pads 2021Updated on February 26, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Heated Mattress Pads 2021Updated on March 2, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Few things bring joy and calmness like a cozy bed.
 While enjoyable year-round, the soothing feel of a warm bed is especially important as you fight off the chill of the winter months.

 A heated mattress pad is a sure-fire way to make your bed toasty and inviting.
 These pads fit over your mattress and have a built-in heating element that adds gentle warmth to your bed.

 If you are looking to upgrade your sleep experience, a heated mattress pad is a perfect companion to a comfortable and supportive mattress.
 On top of keeping you cozy, this added temperature can work wonders for reducing minor pain and muscle aches.